-With the holiday season coming to an end, and the sun still warm on your back, now seemed a good time to take a trip down the river from Vitrac to Beynac.
+With the holiday upon us, and the sun still warm on your back, now seemed a good time to take a trip down the river from Vitrac to Beynac.

 The 15km route is a gentle three hour trip taking in some of the most popular sights in the Dordogne, but letting you see them from a completely new perspective.